 “Technically you can do anything you want, Alpha.”

-Jungkook clenched his fists in frustration, “I know, but I’m asking you, as his friend.”
+Jungkook clenched his fists in frustration, “I know, but I’m asking for permission as you are his closest friend.”

 Jungkook pushed past him, slightly annoyed.
 His wolf was burning for Jimin's presence.